Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 ### Pay someone to do it

 [Deregistration.de](/out/deregistrationde-abmeldung) can do your *Abmeldung* for you.
 They will receive your *[[Abmeldebescheinigung]]* and forward it to you.
+This is a good option if you already left Germany.

 They also help you cancel your [TV tax](/glossary/Rundfunkbeitrag), your health insurance, and your other contracts.

 It's a little expensive, but it lets you focus on other problems.